stefanieklogan/Homework9ReadMe/readME.md

 <a name="usage"></a>
 ## Usage

-* Follow npm dependencies and install required nodes and .json packages
+* Follow npm dependencies and intall required nodes and package.json.

 <a name="contribute"></a>
 ## Contributors
 [![saythanks !](https://img.shields.io/badge/say-thanks-ff69b4.svg)](https://saythanks.io/to/kennethreitz)
-* Solo contribution
+* Jack Ryan, David Rose

 <a name="streetcred"></a>
 ## License & Badges